 Various Continuous Phase Plates (CPP) can be considered for the focal spot sizes.
-Four types have been defined, three for circular focal spots, called CPP Type D, Type E, Type F and one for elliptical focal spot called Type A.
+Four types have been defined, two for circular focal spots, called CPP Type E, Type F and two for elliptical focal spots called Type A (for external quads) and Type B (for internal quads).